awsdocs/amazon-kendra-developer-guide/doc_source/gs-cli.md

     --configuration '{"S3Configuration":{"BucketName":"S3 bucket name"}}'
    ```

-   If you connect to your data source using a template schema, configure the template schema
+   If you connect to your data source using a template schema, configure the template schema\.

    ```
    aws kendra create-data-source \